Research Project Information

 You are encouraged to bring with you data gathered during previous employment.
 Or, you may choose to work on a project that is provided by a faculty member at UC Davis.
 Profiles of veterinary school faculty are available on the web at http://www.vetmed.ucdavis.edu/faculty/ - you can search faculty lists by name, department or academic focus.
 These faculty profiles will help identify faculty members who might have research programs in areas of interest to you.
 Specific projects that they are working on will not necessarily be listed, however.

-A required project orientation and advising session with Dr. Foley will be scheduled during the summer session.
+A required project orientation and advising session with your assigned Academic Advisor will be scheduled during the summer session.

 III.
 MPVM Project Advisors:

 You must have 2 MPVM project advisors, a Subject-matter advisor, and a Quantitative advisor.
 It is possible that your MPVM Academic Advisor can also serve as one of your project advisors.

 The Subject-matter advisor should be an expert in the topic of your project.
 For example, a project ”Risk factors for Campyobacter infection in slaughtered hens in Chechnia” could be either an expert inCampylobacter, or poultry slaughter.
 He/she does not necessarily need to be an MPVM faculty member, or, at times not even a UC-Davis faculty member.

 The quantitative advisor is a core MVPM faculty member with much experience in design and analysis of MPVM projects.
 It is especially important to involve your quantitative advisor at the start of planning for your MPVM project.